osama-sidahmed/Detecting-and-Predicting-Seizure-Onset/README.md

 # capstone
-This repo contains code of my BrainStation capstone project
+This repo contains the code of my BrainStation capstone project.
+The project objective is to using machine learning to detect and predict seizure onset using patient brain wave activity in real-time.